Franklin W. James - "Make it a gift, son."

-I got my Bachelor of Music in Piano Performance from Furman University in Greenville, South Carolina where I studied with Derek Parsons and Keith Davis.
+I received my Bachelor of Music in Piano Performance from Furman University in Greenville, South Carolina where I studied with Derek Parsons and Keith Davis.
 While at Furman University, I performed in public master classes for 2009 Van Cliburn Silver Medalist, Yeol Eum Son; student of Nadia Boulanger and Alfred Cortot, Richard Cass; Russian concert pianist, Ilya Yakushev; Fulbright Scholarship winner, Anne Koscielny; and Laureate de La Chapelle Musicale Reine Elisabeth recipient, Evelyne Brancart.

 In the spring of 2011, I performed as one of six winners in the Furman Concerto Competition and also as part of a collaborative effort between the piano and percussion departments in a performance of George Antheil's Ballet Mecanique.